leokoo/learning-php-n-laravel/The PHP Practitioner/Coding Notes/classes.md

 - Each instance of a class can consist of different properties
 - Isolate reusable code within a class method or a function

-## On creating Classes

-- Name it base on whatever feels right to you, and then make your class / method / function offer that functionality

 # Class' Methods

 - Functions inside of classes are called, methods